digitalpalidictionary/digitalpalidictionary.github.io/src/contributing_pali.md

 ![add and correct](pics/contributing/add_correct.png)

-If you would tackle something more substantial, please [get in touch by email](mailto:digitalpalidictionary@gmail.com) and we can discuss some options for further involvement.
+If you would like to tackle something more substantial, please [get in touch by email](mailto:digitalpalidictionary@gmail.com) and we can discuss some options for further involvement.